CCPC Logo

 Visit Website

 Pennsylvania Historical and Museum Commission This program provides financial support to participating communities to develop the tools, products, programs, and services they need to administer their local preservation programs effectively and in accordance with the CLG Guidelines and Procedures.
 Grant funds may be used to create standalone products or be leveraged to contribute to larger efforts such as a community's comprehensive planning process or Main Street program.
 Funding under this program is limited to Certified Local Governments.
-The application period is now closed.
-There is no county specific information regarding funding.
+Project grants are available once a year.
+Mini-grants are accepted on a rolling basis and scholarships are available on a rolling basis.

 Open Space and Environment